darraghoriordan/eslint-plugin-nestjs-typed/README.md

 ## To configure

-You can see how the rules are used in this NestJS project: https://github.com/darraghoriordan/use-miller

-Then update your eslint with the plugin import and add the recommended rule set
+Update your eslint with the plugin import and add the recommended rule set

 ```ts
 module.exports = {